This error is displayed when Atrex cannot connect to the database server engine.

 If it is present, make sure that the status is "Running".
 If it is not, right click on the entry and select Start.

 If it is NOT present, then the server engine has either been uninstalled OR this isn't the same computer as indicated by the <ServerAddress>

 If the server engine is installed and frequently fails to start after the server computer is restarted, you may want to consider changing the startup option for the ElevateDB Server service to a delayed start.
-This prevents delays with other services starting from preventing the ElevateDB Server service from starting.
+This prevents delays with other services starting, or Windows updates, from preventing the ElevateDB Server service from starting.

 - Verify that you actually have the correct server name.
 If the server name is correct, use the windows command line to "Ping" the server using the address followed by -4.
 On the window command line, to ping a server named "DBServer" it would be entered like Ping DBServer -4

 Verify that the IP address returned from the ping is the same IP address that the server is using.
 If it is not, then you have a DNS lookup error and you will need to use the IP address of the server rather than the name of the server to make the connection.